tc-ca/drupalwxt-internet/tcwww/html/modules/contrib/blazy/docs/TROUBLESHOOTING.md

 **If you have display issues, the correct Aspect ratio is your first best bet.**

-Depending on your particular issue, enable or disable, either way, is your potential solution.
+Depending on your particular issue, **enable or disable**, either way, is your potential solution.
+One good sample when Aspect ratio makes no sense is GridStack gapless grids.
+Image sizes, hence Aspect ratio, cannot be applied to gapless grids.
+Aspect ratio is based on image sizes, not grid sizes.

 ## 9. BLAZY WITHIN SCROLLING CONTAINER DOES NOT LOAD
 `/admin/config/media/blazy`